-The demographic shift taking place in the UK and the impact an ageing population is having on elderly care services is now well documented.
-Despite this, all too often the process of considering elderly care remains the response to an accident, illness or significant decline in health resulting in many individuals and families having to make life changing decisions at short notice.
+All too often the process of considering elderly care options is the response to an accident, illness or significant decline in health resulting in many individuals and families having to make life changing decisions at short notice.
 It is therefore increasingly important that individuals and families consider their future needs as early as possible so as they can remain in control of decisions regarding their care to the greatest extent possible.

 Home care providers are required to be registered with the Care Quality Commission (“CQC”) and because the service can be tailored to each individual (according to a bespoke care plan) a wide range of care needs can be supported effectively.
 However, there are instances where either practicalities or costs can result in live-in care or specialist residential accommodation being more appropriate (e.g. where there is a need for full-time 24-hour nursing).